Average Cost of Car Insurance in Maryland

 Contributory Negligence Laws

 Maryland follows contributory negligence laws, meaning you can't recover damages in a third-party claim if you're even 1% responsible for the accident.
-This harsh legal standard makes PIP coverage particularly valuable since it provides no-fault benefits regardless of who caused the accident.
-The strict liability rules can leave accident victims with limited recovery options if they bear any fault.
+This harsh legal standard makes PIP coverage valuable since it provides no-fault benefits regardless of who caused the accident.
+The strict liability rules leave accident victims with limited recovery options if they share any fault.

 handcuffs2 icon